tencent-quantum-lab/tensorcircuit/README.md

 ## Citing TensorCircuit

-This project is released by [Tencent Quantum Lab](https://quantum.tencent.com/) and is currently maintained by [Shi-Xin Zhang](https://github.com/refraction-ray) with contributions from the lab and the open source community.
+This project is released by [Tencent Quantum Lab](https://quantum.tencent.com/) and is created and maintained by [Shi-Xin Zhang](https://github.com/refraction-ray) with current core authors [Shi-Xin Zhang](https://github.com/refraction-ray) and [Yu-Qin Chen](https://github.com/yutuer21).
+We also thank [contributions](https://github.com/tencent-quantum-lab/tensorcircuit/graphs/contributors) from the lab and the open source community.

 If this project helps in your research, please cite our software whitepaper: